MiDataInt/mdi-apps-framework/docs/user-feedback/00_user-feedback.md

 ## {{page.title}}

-This section gives a brief explanation of a series of additional miscellaneous features of the MDI apps framework that help you give feedback to our users.
+This section describes features of the MDI apps framework that help give feedback to users.

 As throughout, none are essential and you can achieve many of the same things without using these